Zeg 2019

 AARON RASMUSSEN

 Aaron Rasmussen is an entrepreneur, inventor, and game designer.
-He's best known as a founder of educational platforms MasterClass and Outlier.org, the latter known for creating impactful for-credit online college courses with the aim of promoting affordable, equitable education.
-Students at Outlier receive transcripted transferable credits from the University of Pittsburgh.
-Outlier recently launched associate degrees with Golden Gate University that cost less than the average Pell Grant award enabling students to receive an education at zero cost to them.
-At MasterClass, Rasmussen was both Creative Director and CTO, creating courses taught by notable experts.
-The video game he co-wrote, BlindSide, has won multiple awards and is being adapted into a film.
+He’s best known as a founder of educational platforms MasterClass and Outlier.org, the latter known for creating impactful for-credit online college courses to promote affordable, equitable education.
+At MasterClass, Rasmussen was both Creative Director and CTO, creating courses taught by notable experts and directing many himself.

 ALEX BEARD